 Brick, wood, adobe, pick your favorite material.
 Just don't pick wood - log cabins burn fast and are very hard to insure.
 In areas prone to high windstorm, having a concrete, masonry, or brick veneer construction will always stand up to wind better than frame construction.
 In hurricane-prone areas, insurance companies charge more to insure a frame home.

 As with most financial products, higher credit scores earn more discounts while lower scores can require more money upfront and result in a higher premium.
 If you were wondering, getting insurance quotes do not affect your credit score.

 No claims in the last 5 years are great.
 One claim is OK.
 If you have 2 or more, you are going to be charged extra by the insurance company.
 Certain claim types matter more than others.
 Water-related claims, theft, and liability claims are high penalty claims and will cause your future premiums to go up or for you to lose coverage altogether.
 In general, try not to file a claim unless it is 2x-3x your deductible.

 Home insurance providers slash premiums by upwards of 15% for customers with higher deductibles, so compare the difference in price between a $500, $1,000, and $2,500 deductible policy.
 In coastal regions, there are often separate deductibles for wind, named storm, or hurricane damage.

 - Home Security System

 Homes with security systems or other smart home devices are less likely to see a burglary claim.
 Simple enough.
-You can expect discounts to range from 2% to 10% per year for having an approved security system protection your home.
+You can expect discounts to range from 2% to 10% per year for having an approved security system that protects your home.